 Action 25.K.6.a.
 Require single-family homes to provide two parking spaces per residence.
 This policy shall apply to all construction that expands the habitable space of an existing single-family home.

 Action 25.K.6.b.
-Work with the community to identify possible parking restrictions for the winter season that limit or prevent on-street parking, and promotes the construction of additional on-site parking spaces.
+Work with the community to identify possible parking restrictions for the winter season that limit or prevent on-street parking and promotes the construction of additional on-site parking spaces.

 Policy 25.K.7.
 Encourage the June Mountain Ski Area to provide demand-responsive shuttle bus service to reduce the need for on-site parking at the mountain base and to provide patrons with an alternative to driving.